Emergence of long-range force laws from classical particle exchange: Summary

 \section{Summary}

-In this paper we thoroughly examined a simple model for classical interactions through the exchange of mediating particles in which momentum conservation is enforced for each collision.
+In this paper we thoroughly examined a simple model for classical interactions through the exchange of mediating particles in which momentum conservation is enforced for each collision and the mediating particle speed is fixed at a constant value, $c$.
 As demonstrated in simulations and analytic reasoning, the resulting interactions yield an effectively conservative theory at low energies with a $1/r$ force.
-The conservative approximation breaks down at high energies, and regardless of initial separation, the massive particles both eventually reach the maximum speed allowed by the physical mechanism of energy transfer within the system.
+The ``non-relativistic'' approximation breaks down at high energies.
+Regardless of initial separation, the massive particles both eventually reach the maximum speed allowed by the physical mechanism of energy transfer within the system.
+Notably, any actual static potential such as Coulomb's law also breaks down when the relative speeds of interacting charges approach the speed of light.
+This relativistic breakdown of the notion of static potential energy functions is rarely treated at the introductory level.

 The classical particle exchange analogy of ice skaters throwing a ball back and forth has typically been used as an illustration in public outreach presentations and in teaching, from general education science courses to introductory and advanced physics courses.
 However, the analogy has value as a physical system for students to investigate quantitatively.
-The phenomenon can be used in various contexts including homework, an in-class activity, a computational physics exercise, or assessment.
+The phenomenon presented can be used in various contexts including homework, an in-class activity, a computational physics exercise, or assessment.
 Furthermore, it can be used at both the introductory and advanced level in the undergraduate curriculum.